Tejasvi Kothapalli

 Filling in images with missing pixels

-Figure 8.
-Inpainting by sampling missing pixels under a 1/f2 prior.
+Figure 10.
+Inpainting by updating missing pixels under a 1/f2 prior.

 Discussion